rickylevan/lambda-up/simple.md

 In the context of constrained optimization, the obvious constraint is that the system must behave correctly at the boundaries.
-What remains now is to find our metric for determining what is optimal&mdash;why one solution better than another.
+What remains now is to find our metric for determining what is optimal&mdash;why one solution is better than another.
 On this subject, the right answer depends on one's interests.
 For example, performance-critical applications like high-frequency trading and game servers demand that there is as little lag as possible between the input stimulus and the output response.